How to Plan Your Holiday E-commerce Strategy on Social Media

 Once you’ve decided on your goals (and the metrics to measure those goals), it’s a good time to nail down your timeline.

-It’s also important to factor in how long your individual holiday campaigns will run.
+It’s also a good idea to factor in how long each part of your holiday campaign will run.
 You may want to think about a launch timeline that runs something along the lines of:

 - Day 0-14: Pre-launch hype

 One last thing to consider: shipping!

 Every year, delivery services publish their “Last Days to Ship” schedules in October — these are the final days that orders can be made before Christmas.

 View this post on Instagram

 Our Holiday Pre-Order Collection is now live on jennaraecakes.com ✨????????
 Filled with whimsical macarons, party platters and festive cakes, we’ve got all of your gift-giving and party catering covered. ⠀⠀⠀⠀⠀⠀⠀⠀⠀ Shop online to place your pick up order for December 5-24 at our Academy location, we’re open every day (even Sunday and Monday)! ⠀⠀⠀⠀⠀⠀⠀⠀⠀ Skip the line, and use the code “jrcholiday” for an early bird discount of 10% off your order!